-Although the main aim of the EU- Turkey deal was to cease the irregular migration to the Europe, and it worked well to some extend in the Eastern Mediterranean route, it did not manage to put an end to refugees' onward migrations to the European countries.
-The Western Mediterranean route began to be the most popular entry point to Europe in 2018.
-Syrian refugees used this route passing through the sub-Saharan countries such as Algeria and Morocco to eventually reach Spain by arriving the Spanish enclaves Ceuta and Melilla in Northern Africa.
+Although the primary objection of the EU- Turkey deal was to control the passages and stop the irregular immigration waves to the Europe, and it worked well to some extend in the Eastern Mediterranean route, it did not manage to put an end to refugees' onward migrations to the European countries.
+The Western Mediterranean route began to be the most popular entry point to Europe in 2018.4 Syrian refugees used this route passing through the sub-Saharan countries such as Algeria and Morocco to eventually reach Spain by arriving the Spanish enclaves Ceuta and Melilla in Northern Africa.
 Many Syrian refugees considered the Western Mediterranean route as the one and only as well as less costly way to step in Europe.
 Therefore, arrivals to Spain along the Western Mediterranean route increased remarkably, and once again showed that border closures on one route just shifts the migration to another route.